What are source details in academic referencing?

 – Provide examples wherever possible to help guide the reader

 While following correct referencing practices is an important part of being an academic, it’s a complicated process.
 Sometimes students encounter challenging situations that need to be overcome.
 What if you don’t have all the necessary elements to create a reference for example, or don’t know how to locate the necessary source details to complete one?
-This short course on locating source details therefore aims to (a) introduce what source details are (Lesson 1), (b) provide guidance o n how to find those details in the most common sources (Lesson 2), and (c) discuss what to do if reference elements such as authors and titles are missing (Lesson 3).
+This short reader on locating source details therefore aims to (a) introduce what source details are (Chapter 1), (b) provide guidance o n how to find those details in the most common sources (Chapter 2), and (c) discuss what to do if reference elements such as authors and titles are missing (Chapter 3).

 What are academic sources?

 Whether spoken, written or graphic, a source is any piece of text that’s used by a student or researcher to provide evidence, examples or explanation in their own research.
 While students may be familiar with many of the most common source types such as books, journal articles and web pages, sources can of course be very varied, including obscure resources such as sacred texts, law reports and live performances and concerts.

 What are source details?